The ASCAP Foundation's talent development programs provide aid and encouragement to music creators who are in various stages of their careers.

 The ASCAP Foundation Marvin Hamlisch Broadway Conductors Program is a unique initiative aimed at aspiring musical theater conductors, by giving them hands-on experience with current Broadway professionals.
 It is made possible by an unrestricted bequest to The ASCAP Foundation from the incomparable Marvin Hamlisch, a long-standing ASCAP member.

 Hamlisch, a composer/arranger/conductor/pianist, died in 2012 at the age of 68.
-As a way to celebrate his memory, The ASCAP Foundation, under the direction of David Evans, the Associate Conductor of Broadway's Wicked, launched The Marvin Hamlisch Broadway Conductors Program.
-The inaugural program will take place the first week of June 2013.
-Following a competitive application process, ten young aspiring musical theater conductors, ranging in age from 17-30 will be selected to participate in a 4-day intensive workshop which will include Master Classes with Broadway conductors, musicians, performers and a visit to an orchestra pit during a live performance.
-The workshop will culminate with each participant conducting an orchestra ensemble.
+As a way to celebrate his memory, The ASCAP Foundation launched The Marvin Hamlisch Broadway Conductors Program.
+Following a competitive application process, ten young aspiring musical theater conductors, ranging in age from 17-30 are selected to participate in a 4-day intensive workshop which includes Master Classes with Broadway conductors, musicians, performers and a visit to an orchestra pit during a live performance.
+The workshop culminates with each participant conducting an orchestra ensemble.

 Marvin's widow Terre Blair Hamlisch, commented: "I am so pleased and supportive of such a unique and needed program in Marvin's name, especially since it gives young talent such a special opportunity.
 I know Marvin would have been pleased as well.
 Some time ago, Marvin had expressed that he had come to know what his true purpose was: that he was put on this earth to compose.
 As for conducting, Marvin felt it was thrilling and powerful and that if world leaders did it, they might lose the urge to wage war."